Water supply and sanitation in Morocco: Desalination

 Morocco is increasingly looking towards seawater desalination as a source to supply its increasing water needs for drinking, industry and mining.
 The Secrétariat d'État chargé de l'Eau et de l'Environnement has commissioned a study on desalination due to be completed by the end of 2009.
 Among others, the study foresees a very large new desalination plant in the Casablanca region with a capacity of around 685,000 m3/day (250 million m3/year), or more than 10% of total municipal water use in Morocco.

 In May 2014 the national utility ONEE signed a Build-Operate-Transfer contract for a 100,000 m3/day reverse osmosis seawater desalination plant in Agadir with a consortium between the Spanish firm Abengoa Water and the investment fund InfraMaroc.
 The project had been under preparation for seven years.
 The payment is in local currency and the Abengoa-led consortium was the only one that submitted a bid for the project that other firms considered to be too risky.

+In June 2025, Yabiladi reported that the Casablanca-Settat region was installing 28 modular seawater desalination and demineralization units to address severe water stress.
+Seventeen were already operational, with total investment reaching 400 million dirhams (272 million from the state, 128 million from the region).
+The initiative, led by the Regional Multiservice Company, complements larger projects such as the Sebou–Bouregreg water transfer and the planned Casablanca plant, which will eventually cover 80% of the region’s drinking water needs.